dotnet/dotnet-docker/samples/selecting-tags.md

 ## Building for your production environment

-Each container images is generated for a specific processor architecture and operating system (Linux or Windows).
+Each container image is generated for a specific processor architecture and operating system (Linux or Windows).
 It is important to construct each Dockerfile so that it will produce the image type you need.
 Docker [multi-platform](https://www.docker.com/blog/docker-official-images-now-multi-platform/) tags can confuse the situation, since they work on multiple platforms (hence the name) and may produce images that map to your build host and not your production environment.

 For multi-stage build Dockerfiles, there are at least two tags referenced, an SDK and a runtime tag.
 It is fine to use a multi-platform tag for the SDK.
 That's the pattern used for .NET Core samples.
 You will pull an SDK image that works on your machine.
 It is important to define a .NET Core runtime (`runtime-deps`, `runtime`, or `aspnet`) that matches your production environment.